manoj8260/FASTAPI-ASGI/README.md

 DATABASE_URL=postgresql+asyncpg://postgres:your_password@localhost:5432/qa_db

 ```
-4.🚀 How to Run the App Locally
+##🚀 How to Run the App Locally
-Make sure your PostgreSQL server is running.
+### Make sure your PostgreSQL server is running.

-Then start the FastAPI app with:
+1.Then start the FastAPI app with:

 ```bash

 uvicorn app.main:app --reload
 ```
-5.📤 Upload a Document
+2.📤 Upload a Document
 POST /documents/

 Request Body: